blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing.md

 **If a woman leads people, they will not prosper.**

 > [Sunan an-Nasa'i 5388](https://sunnah.com/nasai:5388):
+> It was narrated that Abu Bakrah said:
 >
+> "Allah protected me with something that I heard from the Messenger of Allah [SAW].
+When Chosroes died, he said: 'Whom have they appointed as his successor?'
+They said: 'His daughter.'
+He said: 'No people will ever prosper who entrust their leadership to a woman.'"

 ## Quran Tafsirs

 **Women are like animals**